Patriarchate of Aquileia: Rivalry between old Aquileia and Grado

-Expansion and collapse

 German feudal influence was henceforth more and more tangible in the ecclesiastical affairs of Old-Aquileia.
 In 1011 one of its patriarchs, John IV, surrounded by thirty bishops, consecrated the new cathedral of Bamberg.
 Poppo, or Wolfgang (1019–1042), a familiar and minister of Emperor Conrad II, consecrated his own cathedral at Aquileia on 13 July 1031, in honour of the Blessed Virgin Mary.
 Under his reign the city also received a new line of walls.
 Poppo also managed to free the patriarch definitively from the Duchy of Carinthia and warred against Grado.

 In 1047, the Patriarch Eberhard, a German, assisted at the Roman synod of that year, in which it was declared that Aquileia was inferior in honour only to Rome, Ravenna, and Milan.
 In 1063, however, Pope Leo IX declared Grado to have the supremacy, but Gotebald retained the support of Emperor Henry III.

-Temporal power
+Two powers of old Aquileia: ecclesiastical and temporal

-In 1077, the patriarch Sieghard of Belstein received the ducal title of Friuli from German king Henry IV, an act traditionally regarded as the birth of the state of Aquileia, or the Patrie dal Friûl.
-The Patriarchate subsequently extended its political control in the area: regions under Aquileian control in the following centuries included Trieste, Carinthia, Styria, Cadore and the central part of Istria.
-At its maximum height, the Patriarchate of Aquileia was one of the largest states in Italy.
-Noblemen from the Patriarchate were protagonists in the Crusades.
+In 1077, the patriarch Sieghard of Belstein received the ducal title of Friuli from German king Henry IV, an act traditionally regarded as the birth of the Patriarchal State of Aquileia, known in Italian as Patria del Friuli.
+The Patriarchal state subsequently extended its political control in the area: regions under Aquileian control in the following centuries also included Trieste, Cadore, central parts of Istria, and minor possessions throughout Carniola and Carinthia.
+At its maximum height, the Patriarchal state of Aquileia was one of the largest states in Italy.
+Noblemen from the Patriarchal state were also protagonists in the Crusades.
 In 1186 Patriarch Godfrey crowned Frederick Barbarossa's son, Henry VI, in the Basilica of Sant'Ambrogio in Milan as King of Italy; in retaliation, Pope Urban III deposed him.

+In 1180, a long standing dispute between patriarchates of old Aquileia and Grado over jurisdiction in Istria was resolved by mutual agreement, in favor of old Aquileia.

 In the early 13th century, particularly under Wolfger von Erla (1204–1218) and Berthold (1218–1251), the Patriarchate had a flourishing industry and commerce, favoured by a good road network, as well as a notable cultural activity.
 Damaged by earthquakes and other calamities, and reduced to a few hundred inhabitants, Aquileia was nearly abandoned in the 14th century.
 The capital of the state was moved first to Cividale and then, from 1238, to Udine, in central Friuli, which had been a favourite residence of the patriarch since the 13th century and soon became a large city.